matthicksj/mba-fixes/README.md

 mba-fixes
 =========

-Fixes for running Fedora on a Macbook Air 6,2
+Fixes for running Fedora on a Macbook Air 6,2.
+These are basically helper RPM's for setting up my Fedora installation as described here - http://mattoncloud.org/2014/02/05/fedora-20-on-a-macbook-air/.

 To build these, first follow the setup instructions for building a Fedora package (http://bit.ly/1eoG8jl).
 Once you have your rpmbuild environment setup, just copy over the SPEC and SOURCES content and then you can build the RPM's from the SPEC files.